splunk/splunk-opentelemetry-examples/instrumentation/nodejs/k8s/README.md

 docker build --platform="linux/amd64" -t helloworld-nodejs:1.0 .
 ````

+Ensure that you use a machine with a linux/amd64 architecture, as there are issues
+with AlwaysOn profiling when the image is built with arm64 architecture.

 Note that the Dockerfile references the `@splunk/otel` package when launching the application:

 ````